OHMMYCodeEz/Script/README.md

     end)

     Misc:AddToggle("Remove Damage",function()
-		for i,v in pairs(game.ReplicatedStorage.Effect.Container:GetDescendants()) do
+		for i,v in pairs(game.ReplicatedStorage.DamageCounter:GetDescendants()) do
-			if v.Name == "DamageCounter" then
+			if v.Name == "DmgCounter" then
 				v:Destroy()
 			end
 		end
-		for i,v in pairs(game.ReplicatedStorage.Effect.Container:GetDescendants()) do
+		for i,v in pairs(game.ReplicatedStorage.DamageCounter:GetDescendants()) do
-			if v.Name == "DamageCounter" then
+			if v.Name == "DmgCounter" then
 				v:Destroy()
 			end
 		end